 Expected Methodology

 In order to conduct comprehensive analysis of the topic I would require a solid set of observations capturing investors' decision-making.
-Available literature on issue offers two possible directions.
-The first one considers study of the market data including prices, stock returns, volatility or other financial indicators that indirectly reflect investors' behaviors1.
-Taking the study of home bias as an example, such technique can be found in French & Poterba (1991) who use expected returns in their study of incomplete international diversification.
+Available literature on the issue offers two possible directions.
+The first one considers a study of market data including prices, stock returns, volatility, or other financial indicators that indirectly reflect investors' behaviors1.
+Taking the study of home bias as an example, the technique can be found in French & Poterba (1991) who use expected returns in their study of incomplete international diversification.
 Alternatively, Barberis et al. (2001) employ NYSE stock prices in order to prove evidence from historical data favoring the hypothesis arising from prospect theory.
-Although, this direction offers solid literature background, it is possible that the financial data from Czech environment would not be available, or would not be sufficient.
+Although, this direction offers solid literature background, it is possible that the financial data from the Czech environment would not be available, or would not be sufficient.
 This risk cannot be assessed before the actual study of the datasets initiates.

 The second possible direction of research methodology is the experimental one.
-Such approach applies real observations on group of human subjects that are faced with various settings under which they are forced to make decisions.
-Group of students of finance might be considered for an example.
-Camerer & Lovallo (1999) used the experimental approach in studying overconfidence of investors, or Kahneman et al. (1991) in their study of endowment effect, and status quo bias.
-It is important to state that the approach heavily relies on correct selection of experimental group which might not be available by the time the study starts.
+Such an approach applies real observations on a group of human subjects that are faced with various settings under which they are forced to make decisions.
+A group of finance students might be considered for an example.
+Camerer & Lovallo (1999) used the experimental approach in studying overconfidence of investors.
+Likewise Kahneman et al. (1991) used it in their study of endowment effect, and status quo bias.
+It is important to state that the approach relies heavily on correct selection of experimental groups, which might not be available by the time the study starts.

 To sum up, both proposed variants of methodology offer interesting possibilities of academic research.
 However, each of them exhibit shortcomings connected to data availability.
-Since the second approach bears the risk of not finding the proper experimental group, the first one offers possibility to use data from other country in case the Czech data would not be relevant.
+Since the second approach bears the risk of not finding the proper experimental group, the first one offers the possibility to use data from other countries in case the Czech data would not be relevant.
 Therefore, I expect that application of the first variant would be more feasible.
-Nevertheless, at this point of view, I would like to present both of them as expected leaving the assumptions on possible drawbacks behind.
+Nevertheless, at this point of view, I would like to present both of them as expected, leaving the assumptions on possible drawbacks behind.

 1Expected data source is Bloomberg which is available to students studying at the Faculty of Eco-